project-chip/connectedhomeip/examples/lock-app/nrfconnect/README.md

 where the controller has the commissioner role.

 To start the rendezvous, the controller must get the commissioning information from the CHIP device.
-The data payload is encoded within a QR code and typically presented on the device's display.
+The data payload is encoded within a QR code, printed to the UART console, and shared using an NFC tag.
-For this example, however, it is shared using **NFC**.

-### Thread provisioning
+#### Thread provisioning

-Successfully finishing the rendezvous procedure allows to perform the provisioning operation, whose goal is to send the Thread network credentials from the CHIP controller to the CHIP device.
+Last part of the rendezvous procedure, the provisioning operation involves sending the Thread network credentials from the CHIP controller to the CHIP device.
 As a result, device is able to join the Thread network and communicate with other Thread devices in the network.